sudippalash/mediauploader/README.md

         |
         | If timestamp_prefix is true then create a file with a timestamp to ignore the same name image replacement.
 Example: image-1658562981.png.
         | If timestamp_prefix is false then the script checks file exists or not if the file exists then add the time() prefix for the new file otherwise leave it as the file
         | name.
         */

         'timestamp_prefix' => false,

         /*
         |--------------------------------------------------------------------------
-        | image_thumb_height thumb
+        | Thumb Image Height Width
         |--------------------------------------------------------------------------
         |
-        | specify the thumb image ratio of height and weight
-        |  for example . by default it takes 300X300
+        | specify the thumb image ratio of height and weight by default it takes 300px X 300px
         */

         'image_thumb_height' => 300,